ritammaity55/vizo/README.md

 ## Features

-- **Real-time video calling:** Powered by Zego's UIKit Prebuilt for seamless video and audio communication.
+- **Real-time video calling:** Powered by Zego's UIKit, which is prebuilt for seamless video and audio communication.
 - **Room-based calls:** Users can join or create rooms using unique room IDs.
 - **User identification:** Displays user names in the video call.
 - **Shareable links:** Easy sharing of room links.